-At CokerLegal, our attorneys have the experience and knowledge necessary to guide you through each step of the divorce process, including the division of assets and property.
+At Coker, Robb & Cannon, Family Lawyers, our attorneys have the experience and knowledge necessary to guide you through each step of the divorce process, including the division of assets and property.
 This area of divorce proves to be one of the most complicated and time-consuming as it requires an ability to thoroughly investigate and analyze all property, organize its monetary value, and negotiate an arrangement that works for each party.

 In such an emotionally-charged situation, it can be extremely difficult for both parties to cooperate and make rational decisions.
 This is where we come in.
 Our role as your advocate is to provide you with the practical legal guidance and counsel that you need to protect your interests.
-With more than 70 years of experience among our team, we understand what it takes to attain a favorable resolution.
+With more than 110 years of experience among our team, we understand what it takes to avoid a disproportionate award and attain a favorable resolution.

-As a community property state, Texas statutes grant the courts the right to divide marital property, or assets acquired by either spouse over the course of the marriage, according to what they determine to be just.
-Judges will consider the needs, interests and rights of both parents and any children involved to determine a fair and reasonable division arrangement.
+Texas statutes grant the courts the right to divide community property in whatever way the believe to be fair.
+Judges will consider the needs, interests, and rights of both parents and any children involved to determine a fair and reasonable property division arrangement.

 Additional assets that will be considered include: